NormandErwan/ArucoUnity/README.md

 Use [CMake](https://cmake.org/) to configurate the ArUco Unity library.

-First, you will need to provide a build of OpenCV with the ArUco module as dependency.
+First, you will need to provide a build of OpenCV (minimum version: 3.2) with the ArUco module as dependency.
 You can follow these
 instructions: [https://github.com/opencv/opencv_contrib](https://github.com/opencv/opencv_contrib).
 Or you can build the provided cmake project by running the following commands: